gjcooper/DTI-Presentation/slideshow.md

 ## Background
 ]
 .right-column[
+Diffusion Weighted Imaging is a method of acquiring images to get a measure of the amount of diffusivity across the brain.
+For each voxel, the intensity of the signal reflects an estimate of the water diffusion at that location.

-Diffusion Weighted Imaging sequences are a process where by acquiring many different images with different gradients we can get a measure of the amount of diffusivity across the brain.
-We can then fit a tensor (diffusion ellipsoid) that sums up all the information from each gradient at each voxel.
+Diffusion Tensor Imaging works by combining many such images taken with different gradient directions.
+We can then fit a tensor (diffusion ellipsoid) that sums up all the information from each gradient at each voxel building up information about the direction of diffusion.

+Areas in the brain, such as white matter, where water diffuses more rapidly in the direction aligned with the internal structure and more slowly when perpendicular to the structure show up as having large directionality in the computed measures, and can be used to infer white-matter connectivity.
 ]
 ---
 .left-column[